destonedbob/nusiss-project-presidential-absa-system/README.md

    * [sentiment seq2seq model](https://huggingface.co/destonedbob/nusiss-election-project-sentiment-seq2seq-model-facebook-bart-large)
    * Other two models are uploaded here in `./model/`
 2) Credentials for Reddit and Youtube to be defined in `credentials/reddit.env` for use by respective APIs.
 Please see the relevant documentations

+You may use main.ipynb to do the above.
+If you do not wish to scrape data, you may create a custom dataframe with sentences in the `Inference` section to test the model.

+Note: this code has only been tested on a single windows system with a cuda GPU.

 ## Windows install